rosstimson/padrino-book/01-01-motivation.md

 Although Padrino borrows many ideas and techniques from it's big brother [Rails](http://rubyonrails.org/) it aims to be more modular and allows you to interchange various components with considerable ease.
-You will see this when you will the creation of two different application we are going to build throughout the book.
+You will see this modularity for yourself as we build two different applications throughout this book.

 ### Why Padrino With The Developer Point of View